Helen962/Covid-19-Related-News-Reliability-VS-People-s-attitude/README.md

 * Add_ReliabilityLevel.ipynb: Get news sources from News API’s news source collection.
 (News sources are ABC, BBC, and etc.) And give a classification of source reliability for each tweet based on it.
 * Add_accountAge.ipynb: Count account age and add it as a feature in the datasets.
 * Add_covidFeature.ipynb: Add confirmed number of coronavirus as a feature in the datasets.
-* Flow.tfl: Combine Confirmed, Death, Recovered datasets to one and reform its as the coronavirus datasets structure for better use.
+* Flow.tfl: Combine Confirmed, Death, Recovered datasets to one and reform its as the coronavirus datasets structure for better use by Taleau Prep.
 * Coronavirus dataset